skycommand/AdminScripts/README.markdown

 ### Demos

 - `ANSI escape sequences.ps1`: Demonstrates the use of ANSI escape sequences to write text in plain, bold, underlined, and inverse styles, as well as in the 16 basic colors.
-- `Enumerate system colors.ps1`: Demonstrates the `System.Drawing.SystemColors` class.
+- `System colors.ps1`: Demonstrates the `System.Drawing.SystemColors` class.
 This class enumerates the colors that Windows 7 uses to render its standard UI on the screen.
 Unfortunately, this class has limited uses in Windows 10 because it cannot retrieve the new Accent Color.
 - `Hello, World!.ps1`: All developers start their journey by writing a "Hello, World!" app.
 This is the app in PowerShell.
 - `Message boxes in PowerShell.ps1`: This scripts demonstrates how to invoke message boxes within a PowerShell script.
 Normally, one must not use message boxes (or `Write-Host`) inside PowerShell scripts.
 Before Windows 10, however, console apps had serious problems displaying Unicode characters, so I used message boxes instead.
 - `Pipeline-ready function.ps1`: Demonstrates how PowerShell passes objects through the pipeline.